ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Set to :literal:`0` to reset this field to :literal:`00000`.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: int

   msg_scope
-    The systems from which this console can receive messages not directed to a specific console.
+    Specifies the systems from which the Extended MCS (EMCS) console associated with this user profile receives unsolicited messages (messages not directed to a specific console).

+    This field updates the OPERPARM segment of the RACF user profile.

+    :literal:`\*` \- The console receives messages only from the system on which the console session is currently active.

+    :literal:`\*all` \- The console receives messages from all systems in the sysplex.

+    :literal:`system\_names` \- A list of one or more specific system names (e.g., SYS1, SYS2) to define the scope.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: dict

     add
-      Adds new systems to the message scope list.
+      List of new systems to add to the message scope list.

       When :emphasis:`operation=create`\ , this sets the initial message scope (MSCOPE).

       When :emphasis:`operation=update`\ , this adds systems to the existing list (ADDMSCOPE).

-      This option is mutually exclusive with :emphasis:`remove` and :emphasis:`delete`.
+      This option is mutually exclusive with :emphasis:`msg\_scope.remove` and :emphasis:`msg\_scope.delete`.

       | **required**: False
       | **type**: list